 5. Get data-driven insight

 In digital coaching we collect at least four kinds of data.
 There is basic usage data, which tells us who is logging in, when they’re active, how many words they write in response to questions, and so on.
 Then there’s survey data and assessment data.
-And finally, because digital coaching is designed to elicit reflective text, we’re capable of generating data from natural language analysis on user responses.
+And finally, because automated coaching is designed to elicit reflective text, we’re capable of generating data from natural language analysis on user responses.
 Depending on the AI service we use for this, we can infer a wealth of detail about the individual, from personality traits to propensity for risky behavior.
 We can use this information to identify the characteristics common to star performers, to prescribe relevant learning resources to assist under-performers just in time, to inform recruitment and selection, and to drive peak performance overall.

 What data-driven insights could inform your business strategy?